dwhiffing/fury/content/aar/nf/nf16_aj/body.md

 **Northern Fury – Sub Surge**

-**<span class="underline">Playtest Report by AndrewJ Nov 2015</span>**
+**<u>Playtest Report by AndrewJ Nov 2015</u>**

-"ESM Contact\!
+"ESM Contact!
 Bearing 38º.
 Wet-Eye radar, probably a May sir."

 "Lower the mast, helm to 300, back into the layer.
 We'll see a lot more of those..."

-"Sonar contact\!
+"Sonar contact!
 Underwater explosion sir, very faint, somewhere to the NW."

 "None of ours should be up there yet.
 Sounds like our Russian friends are nervous."

-Interesting scenario\!
+Interesting scenario!

 Here's a quick summary of how it worked out for me, from NW to SE.